Zymo-Research/docker-bcl2fastq/README.md

 ## Note

 * Run `docker logs <container name>` to fetch the logs of a container.
 Run `docker logs -f <container name>` to follow container log output real-time.

+* Please be aware that the format of SampleSheet used by Bcl2fastq2 is differnt from that of Bcl2fastq.